-As students progress through the semester and complete multiple peer assessment activities, they become stronger evaluators every time to the point where they are not only giving great comments, but are also able to determine a fairly accurate grade.
-With Kritik, students receive feedback on every evaluation they complete to help them understand how critical and motivational it was.
-Professors can guide students with explicit instructions and descriptive rubric items and help them grow into expert evaluators by the end of the semester.
+As students progress through the semester and complete multiple peer assessment activities, they become stronger evaluators, and they are not only giving great comments but are also able to determine an accurate grade.
+With Kritik, students receive feedback on every evaluation they complete to help them understand how critical and motivational it is.
+Professors can guide students with explicit instructions and descriptive rubric items to help them grow into expert evaluators by the end of the semester.

 3. Learn diverse perspectives

-While some students fear language and cultural barriers in peer assessment, the reality is that they truly open the door for a unique learning opportunity.
-Every student has their own experience and story to tell, and by giving peers a space to share these opinions, they become exposed to a lot of great ideas they may never have considered.
-By reading other students' creations, and listening to the peer critiques of their own work, students are able to to think critically and consider multiple perspectives which ultimately allows them to create something much more robust.
+While some students fear language and cultural barriers in peer assessment, the reality is that they truly open the door to a unique learning opportunity.
+Every student has their own experience and story to tell, and by giving peers a space to share these opinions, they become exposed to many great ideas.
+By reading other students' creations and listening to the peer critiques of their own work, students can think critically and consider multiple perspectives, which ultimately allows them to create something much more robust.

 4. Students learn important life skills